valentioiverson/valentioiverson.github.io/_pages/about.md

 My research lies at the intersection of machine learning and theoretical computer science, with a focus on machine learning theory.
 More broadly, I am also interested in theoretical computer science and other math topics like number theory, combinatorics and discrete geometry.

+You can check out my [Research & Publications](/research/) page to learn more about my research interests and recent publications.
 ## News

 - **May 2025**: Paper *"Optimal Differentially Private Sampling of Unbounded Gaussians"* accepted to TPDP 2025.